-Remember.
-The use of brakes on a long and/or steep downgrade is only a supplement to the braking effect of the engine.
-Once the vehicle is in the proper low gear, the following are the proper braking techniques:
+REMEMBER: The use of brakes on a long and/or steep downgrade is only a supplement to the braking effect of the engine.
+Once the vehicle is in the proper low gear, the following describes snub braking, which is the proper braking technique for long and/or steep downgrades:

-Apply the brakes just hard enough to feel a definite slowdown.

-When your speed has been reduced to approximately five mph below your "safe" speed, release the brakes.
-(This brake application should last for about three seconds.)
+- 1. Apply the brakes just hard enough to feel a definite slowdown. - 2.
+When your speed has been reduced to approximately 5 mph below your "safe" speed, release the brakes (this brake application should last for about three (3) seconds). - 3.
 When your speed has increased to your "safe" speed, repeat steps 1 and 2.